shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-a-campaign.md

 #### Buy Third-Party Inventory

-To run the campaign on inventory from other members of the Xandr platform and from external partners and exchanges, check the **Buy Third-Party Inventory** box.
+To run the campaign on inventory from other members of the Microsoft Advertising platform and from external partners and exchanges, check the **Buy Third-Party Inventory** box.
 Then decide how you want to pay for third-party inventory (per impression, per click, and/or per conversion) and define exactly how you want to calculate your bids.
 Note that the revenue type of the parent line item determines which buying strategy options are available and, of those available, which are recommended.
 For a detailed explanation of your options, see
 [Buying Strategies](buying-strategies.md).